 - Care for elderly people and children

 - Car and bike rental services

-- Fitness and physical activity monitoring (you can find more details about such solutions in this article about IoT in the fitness industry)
+- Fitness and physical activity monitoring (you can find more details about such solutions that greatly rely on user’s location data in this article about IoT in the fitness industry)

 - Geofence solutions

 It’s practically impossible to enumerate all the spheres where tracking apps could be of great use.
 This field is constantly expanding.
 And it’s highly likely that, right now, some developers are working on a completely new GPS-powered solution that will rock the market in the future.

 Types of tracking devices